Jokuchh/Content/README.md

 The repository is about databese attack and how to prevent it, basically all of the steps and console command is there.

 ✅Done : Some tests and research

+# 1️⃣4️⃣ Digital Signal Processing & Digital Image Processing
+The repository is about databese attack and how to prevent it, basically all of the steps and console command is there.

+✅Done : A lot of tests and 3 reports